zordius/reservice/README.md

 reservice
 =========
-An isomorphic async tasks solution for redux.
+An isomorphic asynchronous tasks solution for redux.

 [![Build Status](https://travis-ci.org/zordius/reservice.svg?branch=master)](https://travis-ci.org/zordius/reservice)

-You may already using <a href="https://github.com/gaearon/redux-thunk">redux-thunk</a> for your async tasks.
-Put thunk, function or Promise into action makes the action object is not pure, which means the action may not serialized or replayed well.
+You may already using <a href="https://github.com/gaearon/redux-thunk">redux-thunk</a> for your asynchronous tasks.
+Put thunk, function or promise into an action makes it not pure, which means the action may not be serialized or replayed well.

-A better async task practice is: create your action as pure object, do async tasks in your own middlewares.
-Then you can see pure and sync codes in all your actions creators and reducers, all async codes are in middlewares.
-The service actions are pure, so they can be transported from client side to server side, the bonus is: isomorphic!
+A better asynchronous task practice is: create your action as pure object, do asynchronous tasks in your own redux middlewares.
+This practice keep all your actions creators and reducers pure and clean, the only place you put asynchronous codes are redux middlewares....Or, a better place: service.

+A service means: an asynchronous task triggered by a start service action.
+After it done, the result will be dispatched as another service done action.

-Reservice provides a good practice for all your async tasks, includes:
+Reservice provides a good practice for all your asynchronous tasks, includes:
-* A helper function to create service action creator (the action is <a href="https://github.com/acdlite/flux-standard-action">FSA</a> compliant)
+* A helper function to create service action creator. (the action is <a href="https://github.com/acdlite/flux-standard-action">FSA</a> compliant)
 * A redux middleware to:
-  * handle the service action
+  * handle the service action.
-    * At client side, transport action to server then get result
+    * At client side, transport action to server then get result.
-    * At server side, execute the service then get result
+    * At server side, execute the service then get result.
   * dispatch service result action
-* A helper function to create reducer to handle service result action
+* A helper function to create reducer to handle service result actions.
 * Helper functions to idenfity a action:
-  * is it valid?
+  * is it a valid service action?
-  * is it ended?
+  * is it an ended service action?
-  * is it success?
+  * is it a success service action?
 * An <a href="https://www.npmjs.com/package/express">express</a> middleware to deal with transported service actions.

 Install